Juanita Millender-McDonald: Congress

 In Congress, she was known for her commitment to protecting international human rights.
 Millender-McDonald worked to aid victims of genocide and human trafficking.
 In 1996, she also led an inquiry into allegations that the CIA was working with cocaine traffickers to fund Contra rebels in Nicaragua.

+Death

 Within a week of her requesting a leave of absence to deal with her illness, on April 22, 2007, Millender-McDonald died in hospice care, succumbing to colon cancer at the age of 68 at her home in Carson.
 She left a husband, James McDonald Jr., and five adult children.